-Provide professional development that will include CRISS strategies, Creativity in the Classroom, the use of Q-Cards, Edusoft, and reciprocal teaching.
+Provide professional development that will include CRISS strategies, Creativity in the Classroom, the use of performance tasks, Edusoft, reciprocal teaching, and differentiated instruction.

-The evaluation component will include the 2007 FCAT Mathematics test as the final data of evaluation, but will also incorporate the district interim assessment(s) as a progress monitoring tool.
+The evaluation component will include the 2008 FCAT Mathematics test as the final data of evaluation, but will also incorporate the district interim assessment(s) as a progress monitoring tool.